rafael-c-alexandre/rafael-c-alexandre/README.md

 ### Hi visitor, my name is Rafael (he/him) 👋,

-I am an early-stage researcher at [INESC-ID](https://www.inesc-id.pt/) 💻, currently studying the problem of the interruption and subsequent restart of a serverless instance, specifically when functions are not idempotent.
-I also recently obtained an MSc degree in Computer Science and Engineering from [Instituto Superior Técnico (IST)](https://tecnico.ulisboa.pt/) 🎓.
+💻 I am an early-stage researcher at [INESC-ID](https://www.inesc-id.pt/), currently studying the problem of the interruption and subsequent restart of a serverless instance, specifically when functions are not idempotent. <br>
+🎓I also recently obtained an MSc degree in Computer Science and Engineering from [Instituto Superior Técnico (IST)](https://tecnico.ulisboa.pt/).

-My main interests are within the fields of **Distributed Systems** and **Cybersecurity** 🧐.
-I am also trying to get into the **machine learning** realm 🤖 and some of my current personal projects follow that interest.
+🧐 My main interests are within the fields of **Distributed Systems** and **Cybersecurity** . <br>
+🤖 I am also trying to get into the **machine learning** realm and some of my current personal projects follow that interest.

 <br>
 <p  align="left">